 International Slavery Museum

-The International Slavery Museum highlights the international importance of slavery, both in a historic and contemporary context.
-Working in partnership with other museums with a focus on freedom and enslavement, the museum provides opportunities for greater awareness and understanding of the legacy of slavery today.
+The International Slavery Museum highlights the importance of slavery, both in a historic and contemporary context.
+The museum provides opportunities for greater awareness and understanding of the legacy of slavery today.
+The museum is based on the third floor of the Maritime Museum.

 Accessibility